terraform-aws-modules/terraform-aws-ecs/modules/service/README.md

 Some notable configurations to be aware of when using this module:
 1. `desired_count`/`scale` is always ignored; the module is designed to utilize autoscaling by default
 2. Autoscaling is configured and enabled by default; this aligns to support point 1 above
-3. The default configuration is intended for `FARGATE` use; `EC2` launch type is supported through configuration
+3. The default configuration is intended for `FARGATE` use

+For more details see the [design doc](https://github.com/terraform-aws-modules/terraform-aws-ecs/blob/master/docs/design.md)

 ### Logging